mdogucu/web-scrape/README.md

 To cite this article:

-Mine Dogucu & Mine Çetinkaya-Rundel (2020): Web Scraping in the Statistics and Data Science Curriculum: Challenges and Opportunities, Journal of Statistics Education, DOI:10.1080/10691898.2020.1787116
+Mine Dogucu & Mine Çetinkaya-Rundel (2021) Web Scraping in the Statistics and Data Science Curriculum: Challenges and Opportunities, Journal of Statistics and Data
+Science Education, 29:sup1, S112-S122, DOI: 10.1080/10691898.2020.1787116

 The code for web scraping examples can be found [in this repo](https://github.com/mdogucu/web-scrape/tree/master/opensecrets) and on [RStudio Cloud](https://rstudio.cloud/project/797118).